mlearnfab/pyweb/_sources/faq.md

 **Q.** *How do I enroll?*

 **A.** To enroll in the program, go to the [moodle web site](https://mlfab.moodlecloud.com).
 Click on "Create new account" at the bottom.
-After you have created the new account, email mlearnfab@gmail.com.
-You will then receive instructions (within 24 hours) on how to get started.
+After you have created the new account, email pythomfab@gmail.com.
+You should receive a confirmation email within 24 hours.

 ---

 **Q.** *Do I need to share my personal information?*

 **A.** No. All we need is a name and an email address.
-If you choose to, you can remain anonymous.
+You may use an alias if you don't want to reveal your identity.
 We won't ask you for, not expect you to disclose any PII (personally identifiable information).